 To create a “CBG flower,” the cannabis bud needs to be bred specifically to produce a higher concentration of the cannabinoid instead of either CBD or THC, which are usually the primary components.
 The reference “mother” is used in conjunction with CBG or cannabigerol because it is typically a precursor to the other cannabinoids.

 The compound interacts with the endocannabinoid system as CBD does, working to enhance bodily processes, including mood, memory, pain sensation, and immune response.

 There is curiosity over the potential for the substance and how it might compare to cannabidiol (CBD) when it makes its way to the market alongside the compound.
-Go here for guidelines on breeding hemp.
+The site CBD School has helpful guidelines on breeding hemp.

 The Flower’s Potential Benefits

 Studies have been completed so far using animal models and in vitro with suggestions that the CBG bud has far-reaching and potent effects, most likely due to the interaction with the endocannabinoid system.
 The ECS plays an essential role in maintaining the efficient functioning of the body.
 Benefits were seen with the CBG bud thus far, such as:

 - Mood Enhancement: The cannabinoid aids with stimulating the body’s natural cannabinoid production of anandamide.
 The chemical is referenced as a “bliss” substance for which an increased level will help to enhance feelings of wellness and elevate your mood.

 - Reduces Anxiety: The amino acid GABA uptake is inhibited by CBG, leading to an increase of GABA and serotonin in the brain, decreasing tension and bringing calm over both the brain and the body.